Sunny090628/MuseScore-3.x.x-Plugins-Bulk-Installer/README.md

 - :white_check_mark: Windows 10 (After version 1.0.2.0)

 # Notes
 1. Temporary files may be generated and not be deleted during installation process.
 You may delete them if you like.
-(Fixed in [772bccc])
+(Fixed)